aleksip/shila-drupal/README.md

 # Shila Drupal

-A multi-site Drupal setup with support for multiple Drupal versions.
+A setup for multiple Drupal sites and codebases.

 Shila Drupal expects to live in the following directory structure: